hardyoyo/ucdlfx19-serverspec-workshop/ucdlfx19-serverspec-workshop.md

  * www1.fakeuniversity.space
  * www2.fakeuniversity.space
  * bubbles.fakeuniversity.space
+ * ip address: 54.245.43.43

 * OS: Ubuntu
 * port: 80
 * package: apache2
+* version: 2.4.7-1ubuntu4.1

 Note:
 OK, in reality, most of the time you will never be handed these details, you'll have to go looking for them.
+In fact, I've put a few suggestions for commandline tools you will probably use to find this information on the cheat sheet you picked up at the beginning of class.
 But, this isn't a workshop in how to survive in IT cultures, we're here to learn about a tool.
 So, let's pretend a kindly senior developer keeps very detailed docs, and has shared them with you.
 And these docs are all correct.
 We have to assume they are, anyway.